Do you need advice on what to plant in Central Texas?

 Fig Leaf Rust

+Fig Leaf Rust is a common fungal disease affecting Fig trees in the South.
 When fig leaves start looking sad in late summer we get a lot of questions about what can be done.
-Figs are susceptible to a fungal disease called Fig Rust and it is not uncommon to see symptoms of this fungus on stressed trees.
+Most fig varieties are susceptible to a fungal disease called Fig Rust, and it is not uncommon to see symptoms of this fungus on stressed trees.
+What are the symptoms of Fig Leaf Rust?
 Fig Rust symptoms begin as angular yellow-green flecks on the leaf.
-The spots become more yellow and eventually turn a yellowish brown.
-On the underside of the leaf the spots appear as small blisters from [...]
+The spots become more yellow and eventually turn a [...]

 Webs on Ends of Tree Branches-Friend or Foe?